 “… a natural environment on Earth that has not been significantly modified by human activity.
 It may also be defined as: “The most intact, undisturbed wild natural areas left on our planet—those last truly wild places that humans do not control and have not developed with roads, pipelines or other industrial infrastructure.”

-So, although these places entice and delight us with their sense of being off the grid, (excellent article BTW), as with any outdoor adventure, there is always some risk of mis-adventure.
-Which leads me to think about how to deal with mobile phone coverage when hiking.
+So, although these places entice and delight us with their sense of being off the grid, as with any outdoor adventure, there is always some risk of misadventure.
+This leads me to think about how to deal with mobile phone coverage when hiking.

-You see, in Australia, there are two main mobile phone (cell) carriers; Telstra and Optus.
+You see, in Australia, there are two main mobile phone carriers; Telstra and Optus.

 As it turns out, both Roysta and I are with Optus, but due to a number of trips out to Kanangra – we can vouch that only Telstra will give you any joy from Seymour or Maxwell Tops.